 Profile the display using this workflow:

 Turn off “ADC” (Automatic Display Calibration) when profiling in the Advanced Mode of i1Profiler.
 Automatic Display Control (ADC) can sometimes produce unsatisfactory results.
 Follow these instructions to turn “ADC” off: 1.
 Typically, users should select a white point of “D65”, a luminance setting of “120”, and “Native” for contrast ratio.
-If you have an Apple monitor manufactured after 2009, select “White LED” for the display technology type.
+Select “White LED” for your Technology Type if it is an Apple display manufactured after 2009.
+If this is the new 4K 21.5" or 5K 27" Retina iMac manufactured in Late 2015 or later, select "GB-LED (RG Phosphor)" for the Technology Type.
 2. In the “Measurement” step, select the “Adjust brightness, contrast, and RGB gains manually”.
 This will unselect "Automatic Display Control (ADC)" 3.
 Uncheck the contrast and RGB options as those controls are not manually adjustable on an Apple monitor.
 DO NOT unselect the option to adjust brightness manually…this must remain selected.
 When adjusting brightness on an Apple display (iMac, MacBook, or Apple displays), you may need to open System Preferences > Displays to fine tune the brightness to more closely match the target.
 4. Click “Next” to save these settings and begin the profiling process.
 5. Create a new display profile.
 When you create and save the profile, save it with a unique name.
 Perhaps you can add the month and year to the name (i.e., iMac_Feb2014.icc).
 You will need to retain the “.icc” extension.
 The recommended display profiling settings of a D65 white point, 2.2 gamma, and 120cd/m2 has been set by the industry experts.
 The photographers and graphic designers of the world have determined that a monitor profiled to these parameters will most closely match a print that is viewed in a 5000K light booth (Graphic arts standard).
 The default gamma (aka; tone response) is set at 2.2 in the Profile Settings step.
 We recommend using the Advanced method and select a luminance of “120”.
 If your prints are darker than your display, feel free to try a lower display luminance setting of 100, 90, or even 80.